 I received my second CoronaVirus vaccine shot on March 31st which means I become “fully” vaccinated 14th.
 I figured I’d try out this new “passport” app made available by New York State.
 Info about this vaccination passport can be viewed at the New York State health site: Excelsior Pass

 The idea is that I can prove that I am vaccinated and can be allowed in stores and other businesses that need that info verified.
 For months now we have all read about unsavory persons who plan on making fake vaccine cards.
 When you get vaccinated they write the name of the vaccine, the lot number, the date, and the location on your card.
-This also is the information that the app uses to verify your status and creates your passport.
+This is also the information that the app uses to verify your status and creates your passport.
 The place you got vaccinated has all this info.
-So the app connects with the info and generates a code which a business can scan when you show it to them.
+So the app connects with the data and generates a code which a business can scan when you show it to them.
 For people without cell phones, this info can be accessed online and then printed out.
 What you should understand is that none of this information is seen via the app.
 No one scanning can get any of your personal medical info.
 All they see is that you are either vaccinated or you cleared a negative for covid19 test or you passed an Antigen test.

 For those wondering about the legality of this situation, read and view the video at: US businesses ‘on fairly strong legal ground’ to mandate vaccine proof for customers: Law professor

-I used the app forandroid because I don’t have an iPhone.
+I used the app for android because I don’t have an iPhone.
 But an app is also available for those phones.

 The Excelsior Pass can be used to verify: